Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 1. `AVAudioPlayer` - Part of the `AVFoundation` framework.
 It's an audio player that provides playback of audio data from a file or memory.
 You'll want to use `AVAudioPlayer` for playing long-running background music.

-2. `SKAudioNode` &mdash; A subclass of `SKNode` that plays audio. `SKAudioNode` allows you to create sound *actions* &mdash; subclasses of `SKAction` that you can use to control your sound effects which can be implemented like any other `SKAction` (including participating in group or sequence actions).
+2. `SKAudioNode` &mdash; A subclass of `SKNode` that plays audio. `SKAudioNode` allows you to create sound *actions* &mdash; subclasses of `SKAction` that you can use to control your sound effects which can be implemented like any other `SKAction` (including participation in group or sequence actions).